Travel guide

 Which phones are compatible with eSIM?

-Step by step — Activate your eSIM before you leave
+Step-by-step — Activate your eSIM before you leave

 Step 1: Verify that your phone is compatible and unlocked